Curriculum

 • English Language: Years 11 – 13

-• English Language: Level 1 and Level 2 (achievement standards)
+• English Language: Level 1 and Level 2 (Literacy standards)

-These are optional language-support classes, and will be designed around the abilities and needs of the students.
-The students may be at any level, ranging from Basic to Intermediate level.
+These language-support classes are designed around the abilities and needs of the students.
+A student may be at any level, ranging from Basic to Intermediate level.
 If a student’s test result at the beginning of the year shows that they are above the Intermediate level, then it is in their best interest to select a different option subject.
 Please note: All Year 9 and Year 10 students will also study English in a mainstream class.

 English Language at Years 11 to 13 (11ELL), (12ELL) (13ELL)